MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/MLOperatorSetId.md

 ---
 title: MLOperatorSetId struct
-description: Specifies the identity of an operator set. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the MLOperatorSetId struct, and its fields and requirements.
+This struct specifies the identity of an operator set. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, MLOperatorSetId